-Achieving compliance with the Payment Card Industry Data Security Standard (PCI DSS) is a lengthy and expensive process.
+Achieving Payment Card Industry Data Security Standard (PCI DSS) can be a lengthy and expensive process.

-For Level 1 compliance, which is required for businesses that handle high volumes of payment card data, upfront costs can easily run you $1.1m and the journey to your certification can last between 9 and 12 months if you opt to build your compliant infrastructure by yourself.
+Level 1 compliance, which is required for businesses that handle high volumes of payment card data, can easily cost over $1M upfront.
+In addition, the journey to your certification can last between 9 to 12 months if you opt to build your own PCI-compliant infrastructure and manage the audit process by yourself.
+(And that doesn’t even account for annual maintenance.)

-With the VGS Platform, your journey to Level 1 compliance can be just 21 days – and your organization will end up paying 50-75% less than the cost of DIY.
+With the VGS Platform, you can achieve Level 1 compliance in as little as 21 days – and your organization will end up saving 50-75% versus the cost of DIY.

 What Is PCI DSS and Who Needs to Achieve Compliance?

-If your business handles payment card data, whether you collect, store, or transfer that highly sensitive data, then you must comply with the Payment Card Industry Data Security Standard (PCI DSS).
+If your business handles payment card data, whether you collect, store, or transfer that highly sensitive data, you must comply with PCI DSS.

 PCI DSS requirements were originally developed by the PCI Security Standards Council (PCI SSC).
-The Council is a consortium of the major credit card brands, including Visa, Mastercard, Discover, JCB International, and American Express, which created these security standards in an effort to reduce credit card fraud.
+The Council is a consortium of the major credit card brands, including Visa, Mastercard, Discover, JCB International, and American Express, which created these security standards to reduce credit card fraud.

 PCI DSS Compliance Levels

-PCI DSS compliance is broken down into 2 categories – merchants and service providers – with different levels based on how many credit card transactions you handle annually:
+PCI DSS compliance is broken down into categories – merchants and service providers – with different levels based on how many credit card transactions you handle annually.
+At a high level, guidelines are as follows:

-Level 1: Businesses that process over 6 million card transactions per year.
+- Level 1: Businesses that process over 6 million card transactions per year across all channels or any business that has had a data breach.

-Level 2: Businesses that process between 1 million and 6 million card transactions per year.
+- Level 2: Businesses that process between 1 million and 6 million card transactions per year across all channels.

-Level 3: Businesses that process between 20,000 and 1 million card transactions per year.
+- Level 3: Businesses that process between 20,000 and 1 million e-commerce card transactions per year.

-Level 4: Businesses that process under 20,000 card transactions per year.
+- Level 4: Businesses that process fewer than 20,000 e-commerce card transactions per year or any business processing up to 1 million regular card transactions per year.

 For service providers:

-Level 1: Businesses that process over 300,000 transactions per year.
+- Level 1: Businesses that process over 300,000 transactions per year (includes Payment Facilitators).

 Achieving PCI Level 1 Compliance